Brad Ellsworth: U.S. House of Representatives

 Ellsworth is a conservative Democrat with a populist streak.
 He opposes abortion and gun control.
 Ellsworth also represented a socially conservative swath of Indiana.
-However, on economic issues, Ellsworth usually votes more with the Democratic party.
+However, on economic issues, Ellsworth usually voted more with the Democratic party.
 After his election to Congress, he joined the Blue Dog Coalition.

 Ellsworth voted against the American Recovery and Reinvestment Act of 2009 in January of that year.
 He voted for the final version of the American Recovery and Reinvestment Act of 2009.

 He was one of 16 Democrats who voted against providing federal funds for embryonic stem cell research.

 Ellsworth condemned the National Right to Life Committee for not supporting the extension of the State Children's Health Insurance Program (SCHIP) to cover more families.
 While Ellsworth voted against an earlier version of the bill, he joined the other nine signatories in voting for the final bill.

 In July 2007, Ellsworth designated $2 million to extend the John T. Myers lock chamber on the Ohio River and $750,000 for manufacturing and engineering equipment for the University of Southern Indiana.
 Two other projects Ellsworth brought to southwestern Indiana were the construction of a campus perimeter road system at USI for $350,000 and a portion of University Parkway construction also at $350,000.

 In November 2009, Ellsworth wrote an amendment restricting federal funding for elective abortions.
 Americans United for Life asserted that this language does not eliminate the public funding of abortion in the House bill, but instead only requires said federal subsidies to be separately disbursed by an independent contractor.
 Ellsworth later voted for the Stupak Amendment.
 He eventually voted for the Senate language of the healthcare bill lacking the Stupak Amendment's anti-abortion language.

 Smaller projects for which Ellsworth gained House approval include $200,000 to restore Evansville's Alhambra Theater, $135,000 for emergency warning sirens in Vanderburgh County and $75,000 to train utility workers at Ivy Tech Community College.